Gyu1291/Gyu1291/README.md

-- 👋 Hi, I’m Soongyu Choi
+## 👋 Hi, I'm 0xMint

-- 👀 I’m interested in ...
-Building Startup

-- 🌱 I’m currently learning ...
-Computer Architecture, LLM, System Network
+📚 Korean student, currently studying computer architecture at KAIST

+💡 Intrested in generative AI, hardware emulator, p2p networking apps and game development

+🚀 Looking for some cool open source projects!

-- 📫 How to reach me ... soongyu1291@gmail.com
+📫 How to reach me: soongyu1291@gmail.com

 <!---
 Gyu1291/Gyu1291 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.